-In 1983 a Federal mandate required the MPOs to provide a forum for citizens to become involved in the transportation planning process.
-In response to this mandate, the Citizens Transportation Advisory Committee (CTAC) was created.
-Over the years the TPO Governing Board formed, the Bicycle/Pedestrian Advisory Committee (BPAC), Transportation Aesthetics Review Committee (TARC), and Freight Transportation Advisory Committee (FTAC) to focus on specific areas in the transportation planning process.
-Each TPO Board Member shall, subject to TPO Board approval, appoint one representative to each of the TPO citizens' committees who must be a permanent resident and elector of Miami-Dade County unless the TPO Board, by a two-thirds vote of its membership, waives this requirement.
+In 1983, Federal guidelines mandated all Metropolitan Planning Organizations to provide a forum for citizens to participate in the transportation planning process.
+Accordingly, the Citizens' Transportation Advisory Committee (CTAC) was created by the TPO Governing Board.
+Over the years, the TPO Governing Board augmented this effort and established additional citizen committees that focused on specific transportation planning areas.
+These committees are: the Bicycle Pedestrian Advisory Committee (BPAC), Transportation Aesthetics Review Committee (TARC), and Freight Transportation Advisory Committee (FTAC).
+Each TPO Governing Board Member shall appoint one representative to each of the TPO citizens' committees, subject to TPO Governing Board approval.
+Candidates are required to be a permanent resident and elector of Miami-Dade County unless the TPO Governing Board, by a two-thirds vote of its membership, waives this requirement.
 No appointee to a committee shall serve more than eight (8) consecutive years on any one TPO citizens' committee.
-Nothing set forth in the preceding sentence shall prohibit any individual from being reappointed to a TPO citizens' committee after a hiatus of two (2) years.
-Notwithstanding the foregoing, a TPO Board member may reappoint an existing citizen to serve in excess of the eight (8) year term limit, provided that said member has demonstrated exceptional dedication and service to the committee and that the reappointment is presented to the TPO Governing Board in the form of a resolution and approved by a two-thirds (2/3) vote of the full membership of the TPO Governing Board.
-The term of every committee member appointed by a TPO Board member shall automatically expire when:
+Nothing set forth in the preceding sentence shall prohibit any individual from being reappointed to a TPO citizens' committee after a hiatus of two

+(2) years.
+Notwithstanding the foregoing, a TPO Governing Board member may reappoint an existing citizen to serve in excess of the eight (8) year term limit, provided that said member has demonstrated exceptional dedication and service to the committee and that the reappointment is presented to the TPO Governing Board in the form of a resolution that is approved by a two-thirds (2/3) vote of the full membership of the TPO Governing Board.
+The term of every committee member appointed by a TPO Governing Board member shall automatically expire when: